-10. How the school/Local Authority will respond
+9. How the school/Local Authority will respond

-- 10.1 Line Managers receiving complaints or HR colleagues who are made aware of such complaints must inform the Monitoring Officer or Internal Audit so that the complaint can be recorded. - 10.2 Within ten working days of a concern being raised, the person receiving the complaint (i.e. your line manager or the Monitoring Officer or their designated representative) will write to you: - Acknowledging that the concern has been received; - Indicating how we propose to deal with the matter; - Giving an estimate of how long it will take to provide a final response; - Telling you whether any initial enquiries have been made; - Supplying you with information on colleague support mechanisms, and - Telling you whether further investigations will take place and if not, why not. - 10.3 Where appropriate, the matters raised may: - Be investigated by management, an appropriately trained investigator, internal audit, or through another appropriate procedure; - Be referred to the police; - Be referred to the external auditor; - Form the subject of an independent inquiry. - 10.4 In order to protect individuals and those accused of misdeeds or possible malpractice, initial enquiries will be made to decide whether an investigation is appropriate and, if so, what form it should take.
+- 9.1 Within ten working days of a concern being raised, the person receiving the complaint (i.e. your line manager or the Monitoring Officer or their designated representative) will write to you: - Acknowledging that the concern has been received; - Indicating how we propose to deal with the matter; - Giving an estimate of how long it will take to provide a final response; - Telling you whether any initial enquiries have been made; - Supplying you with information on colleague support mechanisms, and - Telling you whether further investigations will take place and if not, why not. - 9.2 Where appropriate, the matters raised may: - Be investigated by management, an appropriately trained investigator, internal audit, or through another appropriate procedure: - Be referred to the police; - Be referred to the external auditor; - Form the subject of an independent inquiry. - 9.3 In order to protect individuals and those accused of misdeeds or possible malpractice, initial enquiries will be made to decide whether an investigation is appropriate and, if so, what form it should take.
 The overriding principle, which the school/Local Authority will have in mind, is the public interest but will balance this with its duty of care to its employees.
-Concerns or allegations that fall within the scope of other specific procedures (for example, child protection or discrimination issues) will normally be referred for consideration under those procedures. - 10.5 Some concerns may be resolved by agreed action without the need for investigation.
-If urgent action is required this will be taken before any investigation is conducted. - 10.6 The amount of contact between the officers considering the issues and you will depend on the nature of the matters raised, the potential difficulties involved and the clarity of the information provided.
-If necessary, the school/Local Authority will seek further information from you and throughout any investigation will try to keep you informed of what is happening, subject to any legal constraints.
+Concerns or allegations that fall within the scope of other specific procedures (for example, child protection or discrimination issues) will normally be referred for consideration under those procedures. - 9.4 Some concerns may be resolved by agreed action without the need for investigation.
+If urgent action is required this will be taken before any investigation is conducted.

-- 10.7 Where any meeting is arranged, off-site if you so wish, you can be accompanied by a union or professional association representative or a work colleague. - 10.8 The school/Local Authority will take steps to minimise any difficulties that you may experience as a result of raising a concern.
-For instance, if you are required to give evidence in criminal or disciplinary proceedings the school/Local Authority will arrange for you to receive advice about the procedure. - 10.9 The school/Local Authority accepts that you need to be assured that the matter has been properly addressed.
+- 9.5 The amount of contact between the officers considering the issues and you will depend on the nature of the matters raised, the potential difficulties involved and the clarity of the information provided.
+If necessary, the school/Local Authority will seek further information from you and throughout any investigation will try to keep you informed of what is happening, subject to any legal constraints. - 9.6 Where any meeting is arranged, off-site if you so wish, you can be accompanied by a union or professional association representative or a work colleague. - 9.7 The school/Local Authority will take steps to minimise any difficulties that you may experience as a result of raising a concern.
+For instance, if you are required to give evidence in criminal or disciplinary proceedings the school/Local Authority will arrange for you to receive advice about the procedure. - 9.8 The school/Local Authority accepts that you need to be assured that the matter has been properly addressed.
 Thus, subject to legal constraints your line manager or the Monitoring Officer or their designated representative will inform you of the outcome of any investigation at the end of the case.

-11. The Responsible Officer
+10. The Responsible Officer

 The Monitoring Officer has overall responsibility for the maintenance and operation of this procedure and will inform governing bodies of any recommended changes.
-The Monitoring Officer maintains a record of concerns raised and the outcomes (but in a form which does not endanger confidentiality) and will report on an annual basis to the Standards Committee of the Local Authority.
+The Monitoring Officer (currently Glen O'Connell, tel:01158764330) maintains a record of concerns raised and the outcomes (but in a form which does not endanger confidentiality) and will report on an annual basis to the Standards Committee of the Local Authority.

-12. How the matter can be taken further
+11. How the matter can be taken further